elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 our `PlayerAuthController`, we can use that to determine whether a visitor to our site is signed in.
-If they are, we'll just return the connection and allow them to continue, otherwise if they're attempting to access a restricted resource, we'll display a message and redirect them back to the home page (we'll redirect users to the login page after we create one).
+If they are, we'll just return the connection and allow them to continue, otherwise if they're attempting to access a restricted resource, we'll display a message and redirect them back to the **New Player Page**.

-In the same file, we'll use the `authenticate/1` function that we just used to determine whether or not players should be able to render the player index page.
+In the same file, we'll use the `authenticate/2` function that we just created to determine whether or not players should be able to render the `PageController` index page.

 Above the `index/2` function, add the following line of code: